 Licensed Professional Counselor

 I am a Board Certified Therapist with an MSeD from Duquesne University.
-I am a member in good standing with both the American Counseling Association and the Pennsylvania Counseling Association.
+I am a member in good standing with the American Counseling Association.

 What To Expect At Your First Visit

 We will spend some time getting to know each other and building trust.
-My office is a judgement free, safe space to talk about and feel anything that you want.
+Our appointment is a judgement free, safe space to talk about and feel anything that comes up.
 We will work together to develop a plan to help you reach your goals.
 I am happy to answer any questions you may have whether you have been in therapy before or this is your first appointment.
 My goal is to help you feel comfortable to explore the issues you have come to work through.